samaronybarros/data-structures/README.md

 ###### Description

-Get the length of the Linked List.
+Gets the length of the Linked List.

 ##### isEmpty